lecritch/neural_networks_p1-chi-sea-dsc/README.md

 **tanh**: $f(x) = tanh(x) = \frac{e^x - e^{-x}}{e^x + e^{-x}}$

 tanh a shifted version of the sigmoid.
 The inflection point passes through 0,0 instead of 0,.5, and the output is between -1 and 1.
-This means the mean of the output is centered around 0, which can make learning in the next layer easier.  tanh is almost always better in a **hidden layer**.
+This means the mean of the output is centered around 0, which can make learning in the next layer easier.  tanh is almost always better in a **hidden layer** than the sigmoid.
 For the output layer, however, sigmoid makes sense for binary outcomes.
 If we require an output of 0 or 1, it makes sense for the activation function to output between 0 and 1, rather than -1 and 1.

 One problem with tanh (and sigmoid), is that if our input is large, then the slope of the activation function flattens out.
 When conducting backpropogation, we will use the derivative of the activation function as one of our terms multiplied by a learning rate to determine how big a step to take when adjusting our weights.
 If our derivative is close to zero, the step will be very small, so the speed of our learning will be very slow, which is a huge problem.
 This is called the **vanishing gradient** problem.